 - Resource recovery and solid waste disposal revenue bonds

 - Sports arena revenue bonds

 - University, secondary school and elementary school bonds, including charter schools

-- Airport revenue and special facilities bonds
+- Utility revenue bonds

 We handle tax-exempt and taxable financings, new money issues, and all forms of refinancing, as well as conversions from variable to fixed rates of interest and tender offers for outstanding obligations.
 We are experienced in financings involving virtually every form of credit enhancement.